DStorck/squash/README.md

 You have re-written history.
 WARNING!
 Do not attempt to squash commits that are shared.
 This will anger the gods.

-If you are attempting to push this up to a remote repo on GitHub, you will need to run 'git push -f' to overwrite the remote history.
+If you are attempting to push this up to a remote repo on GitHub, you will need to run `git push -f` to overwrite the remote history.